-Louise has been appointed to the board of the Australian Mutual Foundation following the transfer of assets from Instil, Engaging bright minds where she has been a Director since 2016 and Chair since 2019.
+Louise was appointed to the Board of the Australian Mutuals Foundation following the transfer of assets from Instil, Engaging bright minds where she was a Director since 2016 and Chair since 2019.

-Louise is currently an Area Manager at G & C Mutual Bank, prior to this appointment worked in the health care industry and previously was an Executive Manager - Sales and Lending with Endeavour Mutual Bank from February 2006 to December 2019.
+Louise has recently started as the Chief People Culture and Change Officer with Australian Mutual Bank.
+Prior to this appointment she was an Area Manager at G & C Mutual Bank, worked in the health care industry and previously was an Executive Manager - Sales and Lending with Endeavour Mutual Bank (now Australian Mutual Bank) from February 2006 to December 2019.
 She has considerable experience in lending, marketing, business development and sales.

-During her time with Endeavour, Louise was heavily involved in raising awareness of the incredible work Barnardos does and encouraged staff participation in fundraising and supporting their many initiatives.
+During her previous time with Endeavour, Louise was heavily involved in raising awareness of the incredible work Barnardos does and encouraged staff participation in fundraising and supporting their many initiatives.
+She is excited to be back in a role where she can continue to do that.